Avik-Das-567/Keras-Tuner-Hyperparameter-Optimization/README.md

 * Dynamic model creation using a hypermodel function
 * Integration of **Keras Tuner** with TensorFlow/Keras
 * Use of **Bayesian Optimization** for efficient search
-* Custom tuner implementation for enhanced flexibility
+* Custom tuner implementation for enhanced flexibility and control over the tuning process
 * Regularization via dropout
 * Controlled training using callbacks